 Evaporated milk creates a special treat when you add it to coffee, tea, or hot chocolate.
 It'll lend a creamy richness to your favorite drink without adding a bunch of fat.
 It's traditionally used for this purpose in Mexico and Asia.

 Substitute the water called for in bread recipes—such as hot cross buns—to boost the nutritional value.
 Mixing it with eggs will create a great dipping liquid for breading meat and fish.
-And, evaporated milk works well for making pumpkin pie, fudge, tres leches, or other desserts that call for evaporated milk.
+Evaporated milk can also be used for making pumpkin pie, fudge, tres leches, or other desserts that specifically call for evaporated milk.

 Evaporated milk is just milk with 60 percent of the water removed.
 So, add enough water to double the volume.
 Then, use your new mixture like regular milk.
 It probably won't taste as good as a fresh glass of milk, so consider using it as an ingredient, rather than as a stand-alone.